What Is a Short Sale, and Should You Buy a Home Through One?

 Author picture

-A short sale is when a property is sold for less than the amount owed on the mortgage.
-Short sales aren’t as common as they were during the decade following the 2008 housing crash.
-That’s because with housing prices rising quickly over the last few years, homeowners have built considerably more equity, decreasing the likelihood they’ll need to do a short sale.
+Short sales aren’t as common today as they were during the decade following the 2008 housing crash.
+With housing prices rising quickly over the last several years, homeowners have built much more equity, decreasing the likelihood they’ll need to do a short sale.
+Still, if prices decrease significantly, more homeowners might be forced into short sales.
+Read on to learn what a short sale is, how this type of sale works and some considerations to factor in.

 Key insights